-Professional anthropology organizations offer current students and recent graduates a number of valuable benefits, including the opportunity to meet and learn from others already working the field.
+Professional anthropology organizations offer current students and recent graduates several valuable benefits, including the opportunity to meet and learn from others already working the field.
 As a member, you can receive career planning services, such as access to job boards and funding opportunities through awards.

 You can also learn about the latest research in the field by reading academic journals.
 With four different subfields of anthropology that cover culture, biology, archaeology, and linguistics, students and graduates can find specific information for their field.

-- American Anthropological Association: With more than 10,000 members, the AAA serves as the world’s largest association for professional anthropologists.
+- With more than 10,000 members, the AAA serves as the world’s largest association for professional anthropologists.
 Founded in 1902, this association invites members to an annual conference, awards prizes and fellowships, offers career services, and publishes 22 academic journals.

-- Society for Applied Anthropology: Founded in 1941, the SfAA promotes the investigation and application of human behavior to address contemporary issues.
+- Founded in 1941, the SfAA promotes the investigation and application of human behavior to address contemporary issues.
 The SfAA serves 2,000 members and sponsors two journals, Human Organization and Practicing Anthropology.
-This association also awards a number of prizes to students and professionals.
+This association also awards several prizes to students and professionals.